Jimk72/Icarus-Mod-Manager-Beta/README.md

 # Icarus Mod Manager 2.3

+## 11/15/25 Ver 2.3.6
+-Added to Full release.

+-Several changes to help prevent Exception Errors.

+-Added Mod Json Viewer to the Edit Mods Tab.

+-Database now should go back to filtered mode after downloading a mod.

 ## 11/9/25 Ver 2.3.5
 -Added special mod file considerations for laanp and ShadowWolf2099 filename issues.
 Mod name and folder will no longer use pak filename.